Table of Contents

 Their other pricing tiers are still present, but their most valuable one is front-and-center for good reason.

-If you aren’t sure which of your pricing plans provide the best value, you can use Baremetrics to compare your different plans and see in black-and-white which ones are driving the most revenue.
+If you are unsure which of your pricing plans provides the best value, you can use Baremetrics to compare your different plans and see in black-and-white which ones are driving the most revenue.

 Rethink your free (or freemium) plans